 - Let your backers actually try the game.
 A picture is worth a thousand words, and actually playing the game is worth a million.
-Let people try the game before backing, show them how awesome your game really is.
+Let people try the game before backing and show them how awesome your game really is.
 In our 2022 end-of-year survey, approximately 72% of users reported they use Tabletopia to try games before backing them.

 - Promote the game to thousands of potential backers.
-We can announce, feature, demonstrate your game during the campaign to our audience, and that is about 200k+ potential backers.
+We can announce, feature, and demonstrate your game during the campaign to our audience.
+That’s about 200k+ potential backers!
 Read more about campaign promotion below.

 - It’s free and easy.
 With free public zones, your backers don’t need to pay anything extra or install any software to try the game.
 The games can be run in browsers which makes them accessible to everyone.

 Now we got you interested?
 Read on for 5 simple steps you’ll need to make.

 You can make the digital copy of your game yourself with the help of our Workshop Tutorial for designers.
 No programming skills are required!